ossf/scorecard-webapp/README.md

 Git tag needs to be generated which will auto deploy the latest tag to production.

+The documentation for local development can be found [here](/scorecards-site/README.md)

 ## Release process

 ### GitHub release